BryanSchuetz/dai/_projects/peru-addressing-biodiversity-social-conflict-latin-america-abc-la.md

 country:
 - Regional
 solutions:
+- Peace-Building and Political Transition
+- Fragile States
-- Peace-building and State-building
+- Security and Justice
-- Stability
+- Countering Extremism
 - Voice and Accountability
 - Water and Sanitation Services and Management
+- Stabilization
 layout: project
 summary: The increase of mining, logging, and oil and gas development in Latin America has led to chronic low-grade conflict and periodic violence in communities in or